The Mob Stole Your Virginity: Olive Oil and Health

 Olives and EVOO consumption are linked in epidemiological studies to significant decreases in cancer rates specifically breast and prostate.

-Heating EVOO over high heat may not be in your best interest, however the research is unclear.
-High temperatures of approximately 300-325 degrees Fahrenheit and above may cause your olive oil to smoke which may emits harmful compounds when breathed in…not a big worry unless you are standing over the stove and doing this on a regular basis.
+Heating EVOO over high heat may not be in your best interest, however, the research is unclear.
+High temperatures of approximately 300-325 degrees Fahrenheit and above may cause your olive oil to smoke which may emit harmful compounds when breathed in…not a big worry unless you are standing over the stove and doing this on a regular basis.
 More importantly, heating olive oil over high heat may strip it of many powerful nutrients, change its flavor for the worse and possibly cause oxidative damage.
 Pouring it on salads and adding it to dishes like sauces and stews at the end of the cooking process is a good way to keep the healthy nutrients locked in.

 Unfortunately, it is quite difficult to determine if you are buying and using real EVOO.
 Here are a few tips to help you:

-Stick it in the fridge for a 24-48 hrs.
+Stick it in the fridge for 24-48 hrs.
 If it begins to solidify, you might have yourself a bottle of true extra virgin olive oil.
 This shows a high amount of monounsaturated fat but other oils do too (some of these cheaper varieties are common adulterants).
 If the oil stays clear and fails to solidify it is a fake.

 Taste it!
 Most extra virgin olive oils have some bitterness and many also produce a peppery tickle at the back of your throat.
 Outstanding EVOO displays a harmony of olive fruitiness, bitterness, and pepperiness.
 Apparently, the mob’s been faking it so long, that even most so-called “experts” can’t tell a real olive oil from a fake based on taste alone.
 So good luck.